CONDITIONS

 2Can you cure hyperpigmentation?

 You can both reduce the appearance of hyperpigmentation or remove it by receiving one of our specialised treatments at Restore.
 Some forms of hyperpigmentation cannot be cured.
 It can, however, be managed.
+Consult with our aesthetic doctor in Durbanville, Stellenbosch, Wellington and Paarl for a tailored treatment plan designed around your skin’s needs.

 3Does my diet affect my hyperpigmentation?